How to convert / export Illustrator symbols and shapes to other formats such as PNG and PDF tutorial

 This is a tutorial showing how to convert Illustrator symbols to PNG (raster) PDF (vector format) etc. AI documents, unlike PSD, are not well supported and access to the library features of the AI documents are limited only to Illustrator (I have never see another application that can read or access the library swatches / symbols etc).
 Take the preset from the palette and add to the artboard and then object menu and expand.
+Examples of symbols on the site include heart symbols and halftone dot symbols and grid symbols

 The PNG format can be saved using the export command as well as via the save for the web and select the PNG option.
 You can also use the expand selection command (file menu) and just export the selected items.
 With the save for web command, you can clip to the current artboard (though in many cases I always add a background to define the size of the rectangle which matches the artboard anyway as I do not like white backgrounds with the my paths on web pages which is a personal preference, of course).
 You can set to interlaced (I generally do) as well as set the number of colors and in most cases I use about 16 or 32 as often 8 always looks a little coarse on web pages unless there really are only 8 or less colors.
 There are many other settings available.